VTD-XML

 VTD-XML is developed by XimpleWare and dual-licensed under GPL and proprietary license.
-It is originally written in Java, but is now available in C, C++ and C#.
+It was originally written in Java, but is now available in C, C++ and C#.

 Basic concept

 Non-extractive, document-centric parsing

 Traditionally, a lexical analyzer represents tokens (the small units of indivisible character values) as discrete string objects.
 This approach is designated extractive parsing.
 In contrast, non-extractive tokenization mandates that one keeps the source text intact, and uses offsets and lengths to describe those tokens.

 Virtual token descriptor

 Virtual Token Descriptor (VTD) applies the concept of non-extractive, document-centric parsing to XML processing.
 A VTD record uses a 64-bit integer to encode the offset, length, token type and nesting depth of a token in an XML document.
 Because all VTD records are 64 bits in length, they can be stored efficiently and managed as an array.

 Location cache

 Location Caches (LC) build on VTD records to provide efficient random access.
 Organized as tables, with one table per nesting depth level, LCs contain entries modeling an XML document's element hierarchy.
 An LC entry is a 64-bit integer encoding a pair of 32-bit values.
 The upper 32 bits identify the VTD record for the corresponding element.
 The lower 32 bits identify that element's first child in the LC at the next lower nesting level.